 Recall from \cref{tab:inv-sets} that $\invsrg[\theta(\omega)+](G(\ii*\omega))$ can be linked to $\srg[(-\theta(\omega))-](G(\ii*\omega))$.
-Again, by using different simpler geometric regions to cover these frequency dependent $\theta$-SRGs and requiring the separation of the covering regions frequencywise, we can generate much neater (but also more conservative) sufficient stability conditions in terms of the gain and $\theta$-SRG phase measures. \begin{itemize} \item If discs centered at the origin are used, then \cref{corol:cl-stab-theta-srg} can be tailored as requiring the existence of such a closed disc that contains the set $- \cup_{\mu\in[0,1]} \mu \srg[\theta(\omega)-](H(\ii*\omega))$, while $\invsrg[\theta(\omega)+](G(\ii*\omega))$ lies entirely outside the same disc.
+Again, by using simpler geometric regions to cover these frequency dependent $\theta$-SRGs and requiring the separation of the covering regions frequencywise, we can generate much neater (but also more conservative) sufficient stability conditions in terms of the gain and $\theta$-SRG phase measures. \begin{itemize} \item If discs centered at the origin are used, then \cref{corol:cl-stab-theta-srg} can be tailored as requiring the existence of such a closed disc that contains the set $- \cup_{\mu\in[0,1]} \mu \srg[\theta(\omega)-](H(\ii*\omega))$, while $\invsrg[\theta(\omega)+](G(\ii*\omega))$ lies entirely outside the same disc.
 This exactly reduces to the frequencywise small gain condition.
 Particularly, since the parameter $\mu\in[0,1]$ is applied to $\theta$-SRG of $H$, the resulting union of contractively scaled $\theta$-SRGs should always be the one lying within the disc, and the other set can only stay outside.
 The other way around, which will lead to a large gain condition, is not feasible for this case with a $\mu$. \item Taking the conic hulls of the two sets and requiring them to be disjoint yields the frequencywise $\theta$-SRG phase condition.
-Note that $\cup_{\mu\in[0,1]} \mu \srg[\theta(\omega)-](H(\ii*\omega))$ constitutes precisely the `tip part' of $\conihull(\srg[\theta(\omega)-](H(\ii* \omega)))$.
-In this case, either the small or large phase condition guarantees the separation of the cones covering the two sets in \cref{corol:cl-stab-theta-srg}, and thus serves as a sufficient condition. \end{itemize} An explicit way to combine the above gain and phase conditions is to use $\theta$-dependent outer and inner sectors ---each defined by a radius (gain) and two angles (phases)---to cover the two sets in \cref{corol:cl-stab-theta-srg}, respectively.
-Then the frequencywise separation of the outer and inner sectors yields an explicit mixed gain-phase condition as stated below: \begin{corol} The frequencywise $\theta$-SRG condition in \cref{corol:cl-stab-theta-srg} is satisfied if for each $\omega\in\nnreals\cup\{\infty\}$, at least one of the following conditions hold: \begin{enumerate} \item $\svmax(G(\ii*\omega)) \svmax(H(\ii*\omega)) < 1$; \item There exists $\theta(\omega)\in \rF$ such that either of the following inequalities holds: \begin{enumerate} \item $\angmin[-\theta(\omega)](G(\ii*\omega))+\angmin[\theta(\omega)](H(\ii*\omega)) > \pi$; \item $\angmax[-\theta(\omega)](G(\ii*\omega))+\angmax[\theta(\omega)](H(\ii*\omega)) < \pi$. \end{enumerate} \end{enumerate} \end{corol} \begin{remark} The gain, phase, and explicit mixed gain-phase conditions all leverage specific $\mu$-independent sets to overapproximate the two sets to be separated in \cref{corol:cl-stab-theta-srg}, thereby avoiding an explicit contractive parameter $\mu$ in the conditions.
+Note that $\cup_{\mu\in[0,1]} \mu \srg[\theta(\omega)-](H(\ii*\omega))$ constitutes precisely the ``tip part'' of $\conihull(\srg[\theta(\omega)-](H(\ii* \omega)))$.
+In this case, either the small or the large phase condition guarantees the separation of cones covering the two sets in \cref{corol:cl-stab-theta-srg}, and thus serves as a sufficient condition. \end{itemize} An explicit way to combine the above gain and phase conditions is to use $\theta$-dependent outer and inner sectors, with each defined by a radius (gain) and two angles (phases), to cover the two sets in \cref{corol:cl-stab-theta-srg}, respectively.
+Then the frequencywise separation of the outer and inner sectors yields an explicit mixed gain-phase condition, as stated below: \begin{corol} The frequencywise $\theta$-SRG condition in \cref{corol:cl-stab-theta-srg} is satisfied if for each $\omega\in\nnreals\cup\{\infty\}$, at least one of the following two conditions hold: \begin{enumerate} \item $\svmax(G(\ii*\omega)) \svmax(H(\ii*\omega)) < 1$; \item There exists $\theta(\omega)\in \rF$ such that either of the following inequalities holds: \begin{enumerate} \item $\angmin[-\theta(\omega)](G(\ii*\omega))+\angmin[\theta(\omega)](H(\ii*\omega)) > \pi$; \item $\angmax[-\theta(\omega)](G(\ii*\omega))+\angmax[\theta(\omega)](H(\ii*\omega)) < \pi$. \end{enumerate} \end{enumerate} \end{corol} \begin{remark} The gain, phase, and explicit mixed gain-phase conditions all leverage specific $\mu$-independent sets to overapproximate the two sets to be separated in \cref{corol:cl-stab-theta-srg}, thereby avoiding an explicit contractive parameter $\mu$ in the conditions.
 It is worth mentioning that \cite[Thm.~3.5]{lestasLargeScaleHeterogeneous2012} introduced another clever way to remove the argument $\mu$ while simultaneously convexifying the condition in \cref{thm:dw-closed-loop}: it appends a pair of ``dummy'' dynamics to $G(s), H(s)$ and applies \cref{thm:dw-closed-loop} to open loop components $\blkdiag{G(s),0}$ and $\blkdiag{H(s),0}$ instead.
 The zero added to $G(s)$ extrudes $\invdwshell(G(\ii*\omega))$ vertically toward $\infty$, while $\dwshell(\blkdiag{-H(\ii*\omega),0}) = \convhull(\{\dwshell(-H(\ii*\omega))\cup\{(0,0)\}\})$.
 This construction guarantees the existence of a hyperplane with normal vector $(z,\nu)$ ($\nu>0$) that separates these two modified convex bodies.
 Moreover, $\dwshell(-H(\ii*\omega))$ and $0$ always lie on the bounded side opposite the direction of this normal vector.
 Therefore, $\cup_{\mu\in[0,1]} \dwshell(-\mu H(\ii*\omega))$ is always contained within the same half space as $\dwshell(-H(\ii*\omega))$ and is separated from $\invdwshell(G(\ii*\omega))$ by the same hyperplane. \end{remark}